|A rose from our new garden|

 |Catherine Perrotin built this house in Ruardean, Gloucestershire,

 for her family.
 Wanting them to remember their origins, she

 had it built in the same style as their home in Mexico.
 She named

 Catherine and François lived in Orizaba for nearly two decades.
 They became integral members of the community and raised two children there before François’ death from meningitis in the late 19th century.

 This time, it was a widowed Catherine who moved, alone, back across the ocean to England, where her daughter and British son-in-law had gone with their children a few years earlier.
-To get there, she had to travel by train to the port of Veracruz, take a small boat across the Gulf of Mexico to New Orleans, travel overland to New York, and sail across the Atlantic, traveling overland again to reach her daughter’s home in the south west of England.
+To get there, she had to travel by train to the port of Veracruz, take a small boat across the Gulf of Mexico to New Orleans, travel overland to New York, and sail across the Atlantic, traveling overland again to reach her daughter’s home in the southwest of England.

-Despite the rough and cold waters of the Atlantic, the sea-sick yet determined Catherine arrived in Ruardean, Gloucestershire, in the winter of 1895.
+Despite the rough and cold waters of the Atlantic, the sea-sick yet determined Catherine arrived in Ruardean, Gloucestershire, in the summer of 1895.
 She lived a contented life with her daughter and grandchildren until her death some six years later.
 Her legendary spirit and resolve live on today through her descendants now scattered throughout the world.

 Yes, our own little move is small compared with my great-great grandmother’s many long-distance moves, but our motives have not changed.
 Today, as I unpack yet another box, I remember dear Catherine and my other family members – including my own parents – who moved to new places in search of better lives.
 I thank them for crossing oceans and mountains and plains, for enduring hardships and overcoming obstacles and uncertainties, because without their sacrifices we would not be where we are today.

 I will always remember them with a grateful and hopeful heart, never forgetting where I came from and all those who helped our family “get there.”